 During your Sabbatical or Scholarly Activity Leave, your benefits will continue the same as when you are a regular, active staff member if you pay the employee contribution.

 If you are on a Scholarly Activity Leave without a salary, you will be responsible for making arrangements to pay your portion of your benefits.
-Contact the HR/Payroll Service Center for more information.
+Call the SSC Contact Center for more information.

 If you are enrolled in a managed care plan and will be moving out of the service area during your Sabbatical or Scholarly Activity Leave, you may want to consider changing your health plan.
 See "Moving Out of a Managed Care Service Area" for more information.
 Medical plan providers reserve the right to deny claims and terminate coverage if you move out of the service area for six months or more.